SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 ---
 layout: post
 title: "⚜️ Ordo Salutis"
-date: 2023-02-02 10:15:15 -0500
+date: 2023-02-02 10:25:15 -0500
 categories: salvation
 published: true
 ---

-Ordo salutis is latin for “The Order of Salvation” and was first coined by Lutheran theologians Franz Buddeus and Jacob Carpov in the first half of the eighteenth century.
+Ordo salutis is a latin phrase for “The Order of Salvation” and was first coined by Lutheran theologians Franz Buddeus and Jacob Carpov in the first half of the eighteenth century.

 <span style="font-style:Italic;font-size:34px;color:Black;">Dr. Wyane Grudem</span>